norvig/paip-lisp/docs/chapter5.md

 **Exercise  5.11 [m]** Weigh the advantages of changing `no-bindings` to `nil`, and `fail` to something else.

-**Exercise  5.12 [m]** Weigh the advantagesof making `pat-match` return multiple values: the first would be true for a match and false for failure, and the second would be the binding list.
+**Exercise  5.12 [m]** Weigh the advantages of making `pat-match` return multiple values: the first would be true for a match and false for failure, and the second would be the binding list.

 **Exercise  5.13 [m]** Suppose that there is a call to `segment-match` where the variable already has a binding.
 The current definition will keep making recursive calls to `segment-match`, one for each possible matching position.